Superhot: Development

 At Gamescom, Microsoft announced that Superhot would be available on Xbox One via ID@Xbox.
 Superhot was released on Microsoft Windows, OS X, and Linux on 25 February 2016, while the Xbox One version was released on 3 May 2016.
 Physical copies of the game are published and distributed by IMGN.PRO.

 Free downloadable content in the form of new levels and a new gameplay feature was released for all versions in 2016.

 With the critical success of the game by late 2016, the Superhot team started working on a version for the PlayStation 4.
-This was released in 21 July 2017.
+This was released on 21 July 2017.
 A Nintendo Switch version was released on 19 August 2019.

 Superhot VR

 An early prototype of the game using Oculus Rift virtual reality (VR) support was shown during the Electronic Entertainment Expo 2014.
-The Rift-enabled version included the added gameplay feature of allowing the player to lean the character to side by leaning their bodies, and rotating the character's view separate from their bodies motion.
+The Rift-enabled version included the added gameplay feature of allowing the player to lean the character to the side by leaning their bodies, and rotating the character's view separate from their body's motion.
 Many journalists that played this demonstration compared the experience to being like the characters of Neo or Morpheus from the film The Matrix, exemplifying the game's use of the Rift as innovative compared to other Rift-enabled games.

 After completing the Kickstarter with sufficient funds for the VR-enabled version, the Superhot team realized that they needed to rebuild the game from scratch to provide the best VR experience for Superhot, named Superhot VR.
 Though they wanted to reuse some of the original levels, factors that they took into design for a normal first-person shooter, such as larger-than-normal hallways to avoid claustrophobia, did not translate well for VR, and it was easier to craft new levels for the VR experience.
 They also needed to find ways to simulate a player's hitbox, given that the Oculus can only track the player's head and hands.
 They used this to approximate the player's torso in game.
-The team is working to assure the gameplay is focused on the VR experience, including tighter integration of the game's story.
-Developer Tomasz Kaczmarczyk said that compared to the standard version of the game, the VR-enabled one requires the player to act out all the motions to complete a game level, making the player "feel 100 percent engaged" in the experience.
+The team worked to assure the gameplay was focused on the VR experience, including tighter integration of the game's story.
+Developer Tomasz Kaczmarczyk said that, compared to the standard version of the game, the VR-enabled one requires the player to act out all the motions to complete a game level, making the player "feel 100 percent engaged" in the experience.
 Oculus VR, the company manufacturing the Oculus Rift, helped to fund Superhot VR's development for the Rift in exchange for time-exclusivity.
-Superhot VR, which will require the Oculus Touch motion-sensing controllers, was released along the Touch devices on 5 December 2016.
+Superhot VR, which requires the Oculus Touch motion-sensing controllers, was released along the Touch devices on 5 December 2016.
 The Superhot team also developed a version for the HTC Vive, which was released on 25 May 2017.
-Similarly, support for a PlayStation VR version of Superhot VR was started alongside the PlayStation 4 port of the non-VR game, and is expected to release shortly after the VR release in July 2017.
+Similarly, support for a PlayStation VR version of Superhot VR was started alongside the PlayStation 4 port of the non-VR game, and was released after the VR release in July 2017.